arangodb/velocypack/VelocyPack.md

 The format of the type is:

     0xee
-    TAG in 1 byte
+    TAG number in 1 byte
     sub VPack value

 or

     0xef
-    TAG in 8 bytes
-    sub VPack value
+    TAG number in 8 bytes, little-endian encoding sub VPack value